A MASTERPIECE OF VICTORIAN ARTISTRY

 William Culbertson moved to Indiana seeking a new life and eventually became one of the richest men in the state.
 His mansion stands as an example of the tastes, ideals and lifestyle of people during the late 1800s.

-The three-story French, Second-Empire mansion encompasses more than 20,000 square feet and contains 25 rooms.
-The north, east and west facades each contain a semi-circular bay, allowing plenty of light into the rooms.
+The three-story, Second-Empire mansion encompasses more than 20,000 square feet and contains 25 rooms.
+The facade, east elevation, and west elevation all feature semi-circular bays, allowing plenty of light into the rooms.
 Built by the brothers William and James Banes, it was, by all accounts, one of the most striking homes on Main Street.

 No expense was spared in decorating the interior of the home.
 The family hired artists to paint the designs on the walls, ceilings and cornices of the first and second floors.
-Artists used the French technique of trompe l’oeil in several rooms to mimic paneling, molding or other textured surfaces.
+Artists used the technique of trompe l’oiel in several rooms to mimic paneling, molding or other textured surfaces.
 Special tools were used to create the look of wood graining.
-Many of the floors were hand-painted with a faux grain.
-Other rooms were covered with thick wall-to-wall carpets.
+Many of the floors were hand-painted with this “faux bois” graining.
+Other rooms were covered with wall-to-wall carpets.

 William S. Culbertson